Data-Driven Active Power Flow Modeling: A Behavioral Systems Approach: Physics-Based Power Flow

-\begin{remark} Note that Kron-reduction~\cite{dorfler_kron_2013} allows us to represent more complex electrical connections between two nodes that include, e.g., transformers and passive loads, as a $\pi$-equivalent circuit of the form in Fig.~\ref{fig:power_line}. \end{remark}
+\begin{remark} We can also represent more difficult connections between two nodes with our model, e.g., combinations of power lines, transformers and passive loads, since these can be transformed into $\pi$-equivalent using Kron-reduction \cite{dorfler_kron_2013}. \end{remark}